UHR-Net: An Uncertainty-Aware Hypergraph Refinement Network for Medical Image Segmentation: Experiments

-Fig.~\ref{fig:tsne_compare} presents a t-SNE visualization of three types of representations extracted during UO-IC pretraining.
-The blue points correspond to lesion-like background representations (hard negatives), which are computed by weighted masked average pooling over background regions using the predicted foreground probability as weights, as defined in Eq.~\eqref{eq:zbg}.
-The red points correspond to original-lesion representations whose resized lesion areas fall in the bottom 20\%, and the yellow points correspond to the remaining original-lesion representations.
-Compared with the variant without UO-IC, the small-lesion representations become more compact and better aligned with the remaining original-lesion representations, while the lesion-like background representations are more clearly separated.
-This observation supports that UO-IC alleviates small-lesion cue dilution and suppresses interference from lesion-like backgrounds by improving instance-level discrimination.
+As shown in Fig.~\ref{fig:tsne_compare}, red points denote small-lesion representations, defined as original-lesion representations whose resized lesion areas fall in the bottom 20\%, while yellow points denote the remaining lesion representations.
+UO-IC makes small-lesion representations more compact and better aligned with other lesion representations, while separating lesion-like background hard negatives from lesion clusters.
+This supports its role in alleviating small-lesion cue dilution and background interference.

-As defined in Eq.~\eqref{eq:uncertainty}, Fig.~\ref{fig:uncertainty_vis} visualizes the entropy-based uncertainty maps derived from the coarse probability maps predicted by the guidance head.
-As can be seen, high responses are mainly concentrated around lesion boundaries and transition regions, which are precisely the ambiguous areas discussed in Section~\ref{sec:ughr_construct}.
-This observation indicates that entropy-based uncertainty estimation effectively highlights boundary and transition ambiguity, thereby providing meaningful guidance for subsequent hypergraph refinement.
-By modulating node-hyperedge participation, the uncertainty map steers UGHR to focus on these ambiguous regions, where stronger contextual aggregation and finer delineation are most needed.
+Fig.~\ref{fig:uncertainty_vis} shows that high uncertainty mainly appears around lesion boundaries and transition regions, supporting the use of entropy-derived uncertainty to guide UGHR toward ambiguous regions where stronger node-hyperedge participation and higher-order aggregation are needed.